The Office of Sexual Harrassment and Assault Response and Prevention (SHARP) now has its own website! Access here: https://www.sharp-sf.org

-Introducing the Office of Sexual Harassment and Assault Response and Prevention!
+About the Office of Sexual Harassment and Assault Response and Prevention

 The Office of SHARP collaborates with City Departments, law enforcement agencies, and community organizations to ensure that local government services are accountable and responsive to the needs of survivors of sexual violence.
 Specifically, the Office of SHARP is charged with the following duties:

 - Work with survivors to remedy the way any City department has negatively responded or failed to respond to their complaint

 - Engaging with City Departments and law enforcement agencies on prompt and thorough response to sexual violence allegations

 - Collaborating with community stakeholders on preventing sexual violence and improving the City’s response to sexual violence in a way that ensures dignity, trust, safety and professionalism for survivors.

 We recognize that the “shelter in place” can mean greater vulnerability for people experiencing domestic violence.
 If you need support or feel unsafe, please contact the Office of SHARP by calling (415) 252-2512 or emailing email@example.com.

 SHARP is mandated by Legislation from the Board of Supervisors to: